precice/precice.github.io/content/docs/installation/building-from-source/installation-source-dependencies.md

 apt install build-essential cmake libeigen3-dev libxml2-dev libboost-all-dev petsc-dev python3-dev python3-numpy
 ```

-These instructions are known to work with Debian 10, and should apply for later Debian releases as well.
+These instructions are known to work with Debian 10, and should apply to later releases as well ([release history](https://endoflife.date/debian)).

 ### Fedora